alljoyn/cdm/docs/interfaces/org.alljoyn.SmartSpaces.Operation/CurrentPower-v1.md

-# org.alljoyn.SmartSpaces.Operation.EnergyUsage version 1
+# org.alljoyn.SmartSpaces.Operation.CurrentPower version 1

 ## Theory of Operation
-This interface allows a device to communicate its energy consumption.
+This interface allows a device to communicate its power consumption.
 The rate and precision of the updates are determined by the device, and governed by the intended function of the device, its knowledge of significant changes and the need to avoid side-channel attacks.